TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/models/nasysoutdoorgateway/_index.md

 aliases: [/gateways/nasysoutdoorgateway]
 ---

-This page guides you to connect NASys LoRaWAN Outdoor Gateway to {{% tts %}}.
+This page guides you to connect NASys LoRaWAN® Outdoor Gateway to {{% tts %}}.

 <!--more-->